Automotive Electrics, Bachelor's Degree

 The below information applies to students who have been accepted to study for a full degree at Metropolia.
 Make sure to complete all the steps in order to secure your study place.

-Congratulations and welcome to the Automotive Electrics degree programme!
+Congratulations and a warm welcome to the Automotive Electrics degree programme!

 First, remember to confirm your study place and register as attending for the first academic year.